-Where appropriate, the medical priority of the housing applicant and those to be re-housed with them is assessed by the Council's Medical Adviser based on the information in the 'Medical Assessment' section of the Housing Application Form.
+Where appropriate, the medical priority of the housing applicant and those to be re-housed with them is assessed by the Council's Medical Adviser based on the information in the 'Medical Assessment' section of the housing eligibility tool.

 For more information on the properties available in Wealden and what vacancies arise:

 - Housing Stock and Allocation Sheet by Parish 2015-16 (pdf)

 - Housing Stock and Allocation Sheet Summary 2015-16 (pdf)